steevmi1/cdl-ai/idn-h/Notes/Week03.md

 Where $\gamma$ and $\beta$ are now learnable parameters for your model.
 You can set gamma and beta to give you a standard normalization.

 ## Fitting BatchNorm into a neural network
+Each node in a neural network is computing two things -- z, and a.
+With BatchNorm, what we do is compute z, then apply BatchNorm to compute $\hat{z}$.
+Use $\hat{z}$ to compute a, then use this as our next input to compute the next z.
+Then, just keep repeating, after computing this next z, use BatchNorm to compute $\hat{z}$ for this step.
+This gives you a whole new set of $\beta$ and $\gamma$ parameters for each step, and you can optimize them (ADAM, and so on) the way you would any other.
 ## Why does BatchNorm work?

 ## BatchNorm at test time